Sabih-Rahman5/Dynamo-Calculator/README.md

 Calculates the output of an engine in "Horsepower(approximately 745.7 watts)" along with the correction factor, corrected-horsepower, top-speed, and power/weight-ratio.

-The interface is designed using tkinter library for python while the connection to a simple access database is established using pyodbc.
+The interface is designed using tkinter library for python while the connection to a simple Microsoft Access database is established using pyodbc.

 Correction-factor is calculated using the SAE(Society of Automotive Engineers) and includes frictional loss using the formula: